bleader/Page/README.md

 ------------

 The idea behind this module to help the creation of page for frameworks like cherrypy and alike.
-To sum up the usage, just create a page inheriting from this, fill default values for what you want to change, instantiate it, add content (body of webpage), and .get() the page to pass it to your framework.
+To sum up the usage, just create a class inheriting from this, fill default values for what you want to change, instantiate it, add content (body of webpage), and .get() the page to pass it to your framework.